This company is not yet accredited. To learn more, see reviews below or submit your own.

 Glade lavender and vanilla plug in - Love the scent but even on the low setting, it does not last as long as other brands.
 Too expensive to use.
 Not worth the cost.
 Air wick last much longer.

-Glade Scented Oil Warmer Company Profile
+Glade Scented Oil Warmer Company Information

 - Company Name: